 - evaluation.
 Crossvalidation, learning curves, confusion matrices, reject options, ROC curves.

 In addition there are numerous routines for data generation, basic clustering and regression.
 Some specific properties of PRTools are:

 - automatic crossvalidation based optimization of classifier parameters like the number of neighbors (k-NN), the smoothing parameter (Parzen), the regularizaton parameters (Gaussian classifiers, SVM).

 - sequential, parallel and stacked combining of classifiers.

 - simple training and testing of complex classifier systems.
 For example, an untrained combiner of three classifiers defined for three different subspaces can be defined, trained and evaluated by:

 % definition untrained classifer U = [pca(,5)*fisherc fisherm(,5)*loglc knn]*maxc; %training by a previously defined dataset TRAINSET W = TRAINSET*U; %testing by a previouly defined dataset TESTSET TESTSET*W*testc

 There are hundreds of references in the scientific literature to PRTools by researchers who used it for their experiments and analyses.
 The most recent version is distributed by 37Steps (free for research purposes).
 This website aims also at the development of simple add-ons and supporting literature.
 Information on previously developed related packages can be found here.
-There is also an unfinished technical manual.
 For more information see the documentation page.